 - Haad Son Resort – Perfect to jump in the water from the rocks and snorkeling even during low tide.
 Shakes are good but a bit pricier and I wouldn’t recommend the food.
 Lots of small fish are awaiting in the water!

 - Mae Haad Beach and Koh Ma, which is a small island connected to Koh Phangan by a sandbar – great for snorkeling and hanging out on the quiet beach

 - In Chaloklum on the North of the island, Coral Bay Beach aka Haad Khom is a narrow and long beach, very quiet and picturesque and Malibu Beach

 - On the North East side: Tan Sadet, Thong Nai Pan Noi and Yai (adjacent to each other)

-When the beaches are not perfect during the low-tide season (due to the super shallow and hot water), luckily there are so many pools that become handy these are some of my favorites:
+When the beaches are not good during the low-tide season (due to super shallow and hot water), luckily there are so many pools that become handy and these are some of my favorites:

 - Bluerama Hotel – especially if you don’t want kids’ noise, this is an adults only hotel!
 Enjoy good food and drinks in the infinity pool overlooking the sea.
 Great for watching the sunset.

 - ODT inside Le Divine Comedie Hotel